UQ-RCC/hpc-docs/guides/Shell-Basics-for-HPC.md

   * Job payload that gets run
   * A simple Bunya example

+## Some situations that are enhanced by the use of some shell code
-* Some issues that arise with job payloads
+  * issues that arise with job payloads
   * an executable that isn't
   * a data file that is missing
   * module hasn't loaded